by Brent Martel

 Do you Train to Hunt?
 What shape are you in?

 Round mostly, thanks for asking.

 It never fails, we have the right intentions but lack the tenacity I suppose.
 I am talking about about the physical shape our bodies are in.
-What kind of shape do we wish to be in for hunting season….now is the time to work on it if you have not already started.
+What kind of shape do we wish to be in for hunting season….now is the time to train to hunt if you have not already started.

 There are many factors that can be considered when attempting to sculpt our bodies into super hunting machines.
 There also lots of good books, video’s, trainers, and gym’s a person can consult.
 I would prefer to use the beer and twinkie diet plan but round is not the shape I want unless rolling down the hill is a better method of finding wild game.
-That is not a good mehtod where I hunt so I maybe I need to find a new super secret spot!
+That is not a good method where I hunt so I maybe I need to find a new super secret spot!
 All joking aside, we recommend a subscription to TrainToHunt.com.

 Training and being in decent shape is much different than being an iron man contender.
 Consider the area you hunt, your goals, your lifestyle, and your mirrors opinion as starters.
 Bottom line, what do you want to become?
-If getting started is a mind blowing experience and the thought of consulting a consultant is worse than going to the tooth doctor I will give you few pointers to shake your head over.
+If getting started is a mind blowing experience and the thought of consulting Kenton at TrainToHunt.com is worse than going to the tooth doctor I will give you few pointers to shake your head over.

 2. Take some pictures- and measurements.
 Nothing is uglier than the truth and a tape measure.
 The cool thing about stuff that is recorded like measurements and photo’s is that they don’t change, they tell the story the same way every time they are looked at…….screaming get off the couch you fat…….